oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/kubernetes-base-labs.md

 ### Kubernetes
 Docker is great, but it only runs on a local machine, and doesn't have all of the nice cloud native features of Kubernetes.

-You will need access to a running Kubernetes cluster:

-- Your instructor might have allocated a Kubernetes cluster to you,  In that case, just follow the instructions on this page

-- If you are in your own tenancy, or you have been told you need to spin up a Kubernetes cluster yourself.
-Follow [these instructions](../../ManualSetup/CreateKubernetesCluster.md), then return to this page to continue this part of the lab.

 #### Getting your cluster access details

 Access to the cluster is managed via a config file that by default is located in the $HOME/.kube folder, and is called `config`.
 To check the setup, make sure to have copied your personal kubeconfig file to this location :